1. There has been a merger or acquisition.

 7. The market perceives your brand differently than you do.

 Just because you see your brand as one thing, doesn’t mean your customers do.
 It’s absolutely crucial to acknowledge when there is a major disconnect.
 When you do, you can create a new path, hopefully leading to further growth and success.
 Recognize what has made you successful and invest in it, even if it’s 180 degrees from what you initially set out to do.
 Your customers are what keep you in business.

 8. You never completed your branding project from way back when.

 Do you have everything you need to define your brand?
 Or do you simply only have a logo?
 What about a color palette?
 A mission?
 Maybe you started this whole process before and just never finished.
 It’s time to finish it or even start over.
 A fresh start might not be the worst thing.
 It’s time to dive back in!

 9. You’ve become outdated.

 There will always be trends.
 We’re not saying you should rebrand EVERYTIME there is something trendy.
 But if you’re no longer part of the conversation because you have refused to update your brand, you may soon find yourself out of business.

 10. You want to separate yourself from a PR nightmare.

 We all know those companies that have been associated with an absolute PR nightmare; their customers have left them and chosen a competitor.
 If your brand image is hurting, and recovery is not in sight, a rebrand might be the best bet.

 Are you thinking it’s time to rebrand?
-Aloft can help you get your brand back on track.
+Brandigo can help you get your brand back on track.
 Contact us.